x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-calendar-options-for-pop3-exchange-2013-help.md

 Set-PopSettings -CalendarItemRetrievalOption InternetUrl
 ```

 This example enables POP3 users to access calendar information by using a direct Outlook Web App URL.
-If you’re using `Custom`, you must specify an Outlook Web App URL using the *OWAServerUrl* parameter.
+If you're using `Custom`, you must specify an Outlook Web App URL using the *OWAServerUrl* parameter.

 ```powershell
 Set-PopSettings -CalendarItemRetrievalOption Custom -OwaServerUrl "https://OwaServer01"